pwerken/va-void/README.md

 2. Run `composer install`
 3. Read and edit `config/app.php` and setup the `'Datasources'` and any other configuration relevant for your site.
 4. Create the database tables with `./bin/cake migrations migrate`
+4. Fill the database tables with `./bin/cake migrations seed`